Types of Company Formation in India

 A company is a legal entity governed by the laws of Companies Act,2013.
 It is a separate entity from the individuals who manage and support its operations.

-Which Companies Are Categorized On The Basis Of Different Measures?
+Which Companies Are Categorized based on Different Measures?

-1. On the basis of Incorporation, companies are categorized into 2 different types.
-Explained Below:
+1. based on Incorporation, companies are categorized into 2 different types.

 Registered Companies

-Registered Companies are those companies which are governed by the appropriate government authority of the country as a corporation in accordance with the laws of the country.
+Registered Companies are those companies that are governed by the appropriate government authority of the country as a corporation in accordance with the laws of the country.

 Statutory Companies